OpenConceptLab/ocl-docs/docs/source/index.rst

 ------------
 OCL is an open-source terminology management system to help you collaboratively manage, publish and use your metadata in the cloud alongside the global community.

-Here are the main use cases for adopting OCL
+Here are the main use cases for adopting OCL:

 .. image:: OCL_overview.png
   :width: 800